nychealth/mpv-vaccine-data/README.md

 ## Definitions:
 - **Doses Administered:** The number of monkeypox vaccine doses that have been administered in NYC and reported to the CIR.
 This includes doses administered to NYC residents and non-NYC residents.
 - **Dose Number:** Dose information is determined by the sequence of date of vaccination event in the CIR.
-Data are broken out by the two-dose JYENNEOS vaccine series.
+Data are broken out by the two-dose JYNNEOS vaccine series.
   - **Dose 1:** First dose of a two-dose vaccine series
   - **Dose 2:** Second dose of a two-dose vaccine series